google/periph/experimental/devices/README.md

 # experimental/devices

-You are welcome to send PR (pull request) to add experimental device drivers here.
+You are welcome to send PR (pull request) to add experimental peripheral drivers here.
 Please follow the instructions in [project/contributing/](https://periph.io/project/contributing/).